cysouw/diathesis/text/c04_summaryEpi.md

 ## Spatial aspect {#sec:epithesis-spatial-aspect}

+The grammatical marking of ~~spatial aspect~~ expresses a change in the spatial constituency of an event.
+In German, there are few 'pure' examples of such spatial aspect, like the *Absentiv*.
+However, most categories described in this section actually combine spatial and temporal aspects.
+The light verb *gehen* and *kommen* are used here in various different, but highly similar constructions.

 ### *Absentiv* (*sein + Infinitiv*) {#sec:summary-absentiv}

 The ~~Absentiv~~ (full discussion in [@sec:infinitive-sein-absentive]) uses *sein* with an infinitive to express that the subject participant is absent because s/he is pursuing the activity as described by the verb [@next].
 An absentive is commonly classified as a kind of aspect.
 However, different from most aspectual categories it is not the temporal structure of the event that is modified, but the spatial structure.